-Realizing that your openness to learning and goal-reaching may be dependent on time of day (are you a “morning person” or a “night owl”?), whether your energy is driven by caffeine or food, and how your environment determines your ability to accomplish your goals, Williams noted that people’s modes generally fall into three categories and gave examples of how to work depending on how you’re feeling:
+The ability to learn may be dependent on time of day (are you a “morning person” or a “night owl”?), whether your energy is driven by caffeine or food, and how your environment determines your ability to accomplish your goals.
+Williams noted that people’s modes generally fall into three categories:

 - “Go” Mode (energized, alert): write a paper, learn something new, focused reading, create a diagram, etc.